adrianorsouza/codeigniter-phpmailer/README.md

 ##Usage

-###Send a basic email message using a string as HTML.
+###Send a basic email message using a string as HTML body.
 ```PHP
 $data = '<h2>Sample Basic</h2>
          <hr>